lambdaclass/lambda_little_distributed_systems_handbook/README.md

 ### A.2.1 - Gossip Protocols / Distribution
 Now that we introduce the notion of distributed system, we need to understand how the different participants of the system communicate between them.
 They'll need to send messages and status updates to keep all the other nodes updated and aware of the latest state of the network.

 Imagine we have a number of nodes that are members of a network or system.
 One node wants to pass a message or a request to all the other nodes in the network, well the node would have to go node by node communicating the message and here we encounter the first communication problem.
-Think of a network with 1000 nodes, if all of them at some point want to deliver a message to all the rest, they have to know every other participant node and the delay between the first message and the last one it would be huge, leading to inconsistensies in the state of the network and latency.
+Think of a network with 1000 nodes, if all of them at some point want to deliver a message to all the rest, they have to know every other participant node and the delay between the first message and the last one it would be huge, leading to inconsistencies in the state of the network and latency.
 On the other hand we expect to have unexpected disconnections from some nodes but we want the information to keep being distributed and not to stop for some node failure.

 Gossip protocols try to solve all these problems and make a better and faster communication between nodes.
 They are basically broadcast protocols between all the peers.
-The idea behind the gossip protocols is based on the fact ,like in epidemic theory, that starting with a single message the time that it woukd take to give the message to all the population is proportional to the log of the population size, or the number of nodes in the network in this case.
+The idea behind the gossip protocols is based on the fact ,like in epidemic theory, that starting with a single message the time that it would take to give the message to all the population is proportional to the log of the population size, or the number of nodes in the network in this case.
 There are numerous variants of the Gossip protocol that can be applied to different scenarios depending on the needs.

 All the gossip protocols follows mostly the same steps, where a node choose $n$ random nodes and deliver the message.
 Then every node do the same until every node received the message.
 For this reason the algorithm is not deterministic and there is no secure way to know if all the nodes actually received the message correctly.